History of creation, fundamentals of activity, organizational structure.

 The Foreign Minister of the Republic of Tajikistan Sirodjiddin Muhriddin

-The Permanent Council of the CSTO is the coordinating body, which in the period between sessions of the CSC of the CSTO deals with cooperation within the Organization and, together with permanent working bodies, ensures the implementation of decisions made by the CSTO bodies.
-The Council consists of permanent and authorized representatives appointed by Member States in accordance with their internal procedures.
+The CSTO Permanent Council is the coordinating body, which in the period between sessions of the CSTO CSC deals with cooperation within the Organization and, together with permanent working bodies, ensures the implementation of decisions made by the CSTO bodies.
+The Council consists of Permanent and Plenipotentiary Representatives appointed by the member States in accordance with their internal procedures.

 The CSTO Secretariat provides organizational, informational, analytical and advisory support for the activities of the Organization’s statutory bodies.
 It implements the preparation of draft decisions and other documents of the organs of the Organization.
 The location of the Secretariat is Moscow.

-The CSTO joint staff is responsible for preparing proposals and implementing decisions on the formation within the Organization of an effective system of collective security, creating coalition (regional) groups of troops (forces) and their command bodies, military infrastructure, training military personnel and specialists for the armed forces, and providing the necessary weapons and military equipment.
+The CSTO Joint Staff is the permanent working body that responsible for preparing proposals and implementing decisions on the formation within the Organization of an effective system of collective security, creating coalition (regional) groups of troops (forces) and their command bodies, military infrastructure, training military personnel and specialists for the armed forces, and providing the necessary weapons and military equipment.
 The location of the Joint Staff is Moscow.
+Colonel General Sidorov Anatoly Alekseevich has been the Head of the Joint Staff since September 2015 (Russian Federation).

-The highest administrative official of the Organization is the Secretary General.
-He is appointed by the decision of the Heads of State on the proposal of the CSTO Ministerial Council for a period of 3 years on a rotational basis from among the citizens of the CSTO member states.
+The highest administrative official of the Collective Security Treaty Organization is the Secretary General.
+He is appointed by the decision of the Heads of State on the proposal of the CSTO Ministerial Council for a period of 3 years on a rotational basis from among the citizens of the CSTO member States.
+Since January 1, 2020, by the decision of the CSTO Security Council, Zas Stanislav Vasilievich (the Republic of Belarus) was appointed the CSTO Secretary General.

 In order to accomplish the tasks facing the CSTO, subsidiary bodies and working groups may be established on a permanent or temporary basis, functioning in individual areas of activity.